ProgrammableToaster/Mental-Health-Awareness/README.md

 ## 🛠️ Features
 - **Responsive & Cross-Browser**: Tested across Chrome, Safari, Firefox, and mobile devices to ensure a universal experience.
+- **Questionaire**: A responsive questionaire that gives different responses based on the users score